 There are some things we expect of you as a member that are not described above:

 You are expected to be able to listen on voice comms when you are playing.
 Being able to talk on voice comms as well is very useful.
 Voice comms are generally quiet and calm, but sometimes urgent announcements (enemy gangs sighted and so on) will be delivered only on voice comms.

 You are expected to join the "standing fleet" when you are in space in or near our home and not on another fleet.
 The standing fleet lets other members quickly warp to you if you get into trouble and has saved many ships.

 You are expected to come on defensive PvP ops.
 If someone in standing fleet is in trouble, or a gang is in our home system, you should be willing to stop PvE-ing and help defend.
 If you are in trouble, your alliancemates are equally expected to come and help you.
 If our towers or other assets in space are under attack, your directors will frown at you if you are doing PvE instead of helping defend them.
 That said, real life comes first in all cases, and nobody will ever be upset at you for not attending an op, scheduled or otherwise.

 You are expected to integrate with the alliance.
 This means signing up for our forums, using Slack, and having your in-game "home" where we live.
 Your alliancemates should recognize your name and know roughly who you are and what you're up to.
 This means you need to be somewhat active, but a couple of hours of playtime a week is generally enough to meet this expectation.

-If all of this sounds good to you, stop by the in-game channel "[SOUND]", with the brackets included, and fill out the form linked there.
+If all of this sounds good to you, stop by the in-game channel "[Of Sound Mind]", with the brackets included, and fill out the form linked there.
 Feel free to ask us questions there too and if we are around we'll be happy to chat.